TIY-Austin-Front-End-Engineering/Curriculum/day-33/README.md

 6. Go to [this link](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)
 7. Download and install the Heroku Toolbelt for Mac OS X

-9. Install heroku:
-	* Go to [this link](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) and download / install the Heroku Toolbelt for Mac OS X

 ### 2. Set up your local development environment

 > You will need to do all of these steps once for each new project.